• Apply now for Nov + Dec 2026 workshops!

 April 27th -1st May

-Red Nose Clown - The Somatic Clown Journey
+Red Nose Clown - The Somatic Clown Journey - SOLD OUT

-Neutral Mask: The Wilderness of the Body
+Neutral Mask - The Wilderness of the Body - SOLD OUT

 5 day workshop